 Despite the remote location of these islands the lure to study, visit and preserve the historic fabric on the islands is high.

 To find out about the recent work on these fascinating islands check out the Subantartic Scribe newsletter.

 While only a few people will have the opportunity to visit the subantarctic islands, public support for conserving the islands, and the species they sustain, is vital.

 New Zealand fur seal with plastic netting around it's neck

 - There are occasionally opportunities for the public to assist with work programmes on the subantarctic islands.
 See Southland's volunteer opportunities.

 - Support sustainable fisheries.
-Many thousands of seabirds are killed each year as bycatch to the fisheries industry.
+Thousands of seabirds are killed each year as bycatch to the fisheries industry.
 Although these deaths are unintentional it is important that commercial fishing practises improve.
-Public support is essential in order to bring about change.
 Learn more about this issue, and commit to sustainable seafood choices whenever you can.

 - Plastic kills.
 Albatross chicks and marine mammals can die from ingesting plastic.
 Reduce the amount of plastic you use and dispose of it properly.